WMCF-TV

-WMCF-TV (channel 45) is a religious television station in Montgomery, Alabama, United States, owned and operated by the Trinity Broadcasting Network (TBN).
+WMCF-TV (channel 45) is a religious television station in Montgomery, Alabama, United States, owned by the Trinity Broadcasting Network (TBN).
 The station's transmitter is located near Sevenmile Creek, on the east side of Montgomery.

 The station formerly operated from a studio located on Mendel Parkway West in Montgomery.
 That facility was one of several closed by TBN in 2019 following the Federal Communications Commission (FCC)'s repeal of the "Main Studio Rule", which required full-service television stations like WMCF-TV to maintain facilities in or near their communities of license.

 History

 WMCF-TV was signed-on in 1985 by Word of God Fellowship, Inc., the future parent organization of the Daystar Television Network.
 It has broadcast Christian television programs for the entirety of its existence, and this continued following subsequent sales of the station: in 1990 to Sonlight Broadcasting Systems, which owned WMPV-TV in Mobile; and in 1997 to All American TV (not to be confused with an unrelated television syndication company of a similar name), a minority-owned firm with close ties to TBN, who already owned WTJP-TV in Gadsden.
 WMCF had been airing many TBN programs, and the sale to All American made the station a full-fledged affiliate of the network.

 WMCF became a TBN owned-and-operated station in 2000, when TBN purchased all of All American's stations.